jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/genetic_miner.md

 2. ### **Genetic Evolution**
 - The population of individuals is evolved across generations, using GA operators:
   - **Fitness Evaluation**
     - Each trace is parsed with a token-game simulation.
+    - An event is considered parsed if it successfully fires (all of its input conditions are satisfied).
     - Tokens are consumed from INPUT sets and produced into OUTPUT sets.
+    - INPUT semantics: an activity is enabled if all of its input sets are satisfied
+      * A single input set is satisfied if at least one of its members has a token (OR).
+      * All input sets must be satisfied together (AND across sets).
-    - OR-branches are tracked and resolved.
+    - Self-loops are handled explicitly.
     - A trace is complete if no tokens remain at the end.
     - Fitness function:

   $$
   Fitness(PM, L) = 0.40 \cdot \frac{\text{parsed activities}}{\text{total activities}} + 0.60 \cdot \frac{\text{completed traces}}{\text{total traces}}
   $$

   - **Elitism**
     - The top `elitism_rate × population_size` individuals are copied unchanged into the next generation.
   - **Tournament Selection**